Chinese Dragon: The Celestial Protector of the Five Elements

 The Contrast Between East and West

-By contrasting these visions, we realize that the Chinese Dragon transcends the notion of conflict, offering a perspective of balance and connection that resonates deeply with the ideals of peace and coexistence.
+By contrasting these views, we realize that the Chinese Dragon transcends the notion of conflict, offering a perspective of balance and connection that resonates deeply with the ideals of peace and coexistence.
 It reminds us that sometimes the greatest power lies in cultivating harmony, not in winning the battle.

 The Chinese Dragon Among Asian Traditions